bduncanson-matc/ClipboardToAHKScript/README.md

 # ClipboardToAHKScript
-Makes your most recent clipboard copy a hardware event allowing you to copy into netlabs.
+Makes your most recent clipboard text item a hardware event allowing you to copy into netlabs.

 To use this script you download AutoHotKey and run then run the file clipboard.ahk on each subsequent system boot.
+I could add a task schedule setting batch to automate the ahk script on system startup if there is interest.

-The default Hotkey is 'Alt+Ctrl+X"
+The default Hotkey is 'Ctrl + c + x'

 Dependencies:
 https://www.autohotkey.com/